rejina10/rest-project/portfoliomanagement/Readme.md

 ### Test Cases:
 1)	BAD_REQUST(400) : The request body is validated with following rules: <br />
-       "name": Required, <br />
+       - "name": Required, <br />
-       "description": Required, <br />
+       - "description": Required, <br />
-       "cashHoldingPercentage": Required, <br />
+       - "cashHoldingPercentage": Required, <br />
-       "driftPercentage": Required, <br />
+       - "driftPercentage": Required, <br />
-       "modelType": Required, <br />
+       - "modelType": Required, <br />
-       "rebalanceFrequency": Required, <br />
+       - "rebalanceFrequency": Required, <br />
-      modelType must one of QUALIFIED,TAXABLE,  <br />
+       - modelType must one of QUALIFIED,TAXABLE,  <br />
-      rebalanceFrequency must  be one of MONTHLY, QUARTERLY, SEMI_ANNUAL, ANNUAL <br />
+       - rebalanceFrequency must  be one of MONTHLY, QUARTERLY, SEMI_ANNUAL, ANNUAL <br />
-      The sum of percentages in assetAllocationList and cashHoldingPercentage must be 100 <br /> <br />
-      If any of these validation fails gives Bad request(400).
+       - The sum of percentages in assetAllocationList and cashHoldingPercentage must be 100 <br /> If any of these validation fails gives Bad request(400).<br /><br />

       Replication if name is null:
       1.	use  http://localhost:8090/v1/advisor/1/model as URL.